-None of the men had a spare set of pyjamas to loan him, so I gave Swamiji a pair of mine.
-I was six months pregnant and a friend had made the pyjamas big enough for me to wear until the baby was born.
-In fact, I could have carried a three-year old child inside those pyjamas with me.
+None of the men had a spare set of pajamas to loan him, so I gave Swamiji a pair of mine.
+I was six months pregnant and a friend had made the pajamas big enough for me to wear until the baby was born.
+In fact, I could have carried a three-year old child inside those pajamas with me.
 They were huge.
 The pattern was red roses as big as dinner plates printed on a white background.
 Very festive.

 We had all retired for the night when we heard a gentle knock at our bedroom door.
 It was Swamiji.
 “Are you still awake?” he asked in a low voice.
 “I have something to show you.”

 The next day, he also entertained my in-laws with his runway model routine.
-Then he did his energization exercises and ate breakfast with the family still wearing those ridiculous pyjamas.
+Then he did his energization exercises and ate breakfast with the family still wearing those ridiculous pajamas.

 From Swami Kriyananda As We Have Known Him by Asha Praver